Post-contemporary: Post–Euclidean mathematics and geometries

 The origin in diversely phenomenological systems and exact models from life sciences is in the area of the theory of applied dynamical systems and global bifurcations.
 The special interest in the subject can be found in a new emergent cross-disciplinary field known as mathematical neuroscience.
 Its scopes include nonlinear models of individual neurons and networks.
 In-depth analysis of such systems requires development of advanced mathematical tools paired with sophisticated computations.
-For instance, Andrey Shilnikov, a neuroscientist and mathematician derives models and create bifurcation toolkits for studying a stunning array of complex activities such as multistability of individual neurons and polyrhythmic bursting patterns discovered in multifunctional central pattern generators governing vital locomotor behaviors of animals and humans.
-Thanks to the non linear qualitative dynamics, the organization of holistic nature of post-contemporary lineage was implemented by interoprativity and interactivity within the heterogeneous components and characters of micro - systems, being present in many concrete social contents and in most territorial recourses.
+For instance, Andrey Shilnikov, a neuroscientist and mathematician derives models and creates bifurcation toolkits for studying a stunning array of complex activities such as multistability of individual neurons and polyrhythmic bursting patterns discovered in multifunctional central pattern generators governing vital locomotor behaviors of animals and humans.
+Thanks to the non linear qualitative dynamics, the organization of holistic nature of post-contemporary lineage was implemented by interoperativity and interactivity within the heterogeneous components and characters of micro - systems, being present in many concrete social contents and in most territorial resources.
 In this way post-structuralism as well as the new sciences of complexity, complexity theory and chaos theory, were appropriated and interpreted within micro - systems by means of "self-creation", expressing a fundamental dialectic among structure, mechanism and function, identifiable and recognizable in concrete territorial contexts.